qbrilliance/qristal-core/examples/README.md

 Demonstrates how to inject python code into our c++ libs.
 Shows inclusion of external python chemistry package pyscf into Qristal's built-in VQE routines.

+`vqee_example_4.py`

+_qubits_: 4
+_gate depth_: 1
+_noise_: false

+Demonstrates selection of a different classical optimization algorithm (Nelder-Mead), along with extra options to constrain the parameters and terminate the optimization.

 `simple_placement.py`

 A simple example demonstrating circuit placement based on backend topology.